MatAtBread/nodent/README.md

 Invoking async functions from ES5/6
 -----------------------------------

 As described above, the return type from an async function is a Promise (or, to be accurate it's whatever type you assign the scoped variable `Promise` - if this is `nodent.Thenable`, then it has a `then()` member, and behaves enough like a Promise to work with Promises/A+-compliant libraries).
-So, to invoke the async function `readFile` from a normal ES5 script you can use the code:
+So, to invoke an `async function` from a normal ES5 script you can use the code:

-	readFile(filename).then(function(data){
+	/* An async function defined somewhere */ async function readFile() { ... }

+	/* Calling it using ES5 syntax in a non-nodented way */ readFile(filename).then(function(data){
 	    ...
 	},function(err){